RocFang/nginx-rtmp-module-wiki-ZH/Tutorial.md

 ## System requirements
 The module has been tested on Linux x86-family platforms.
 However it should work on FreeBSD too.

+## Building NGINX with the module
+Buuilding is pretty obvious.
+Just cd to nginx source directory and configure nginx this way:

+`./configure --add-module=/path/to/nginx-rtmp-module`

+HLS support is provided by a separate module.
+To add HLS support use the following configure line:

+`./configure --add-module=/path/to/nginx-rtmp-module --add-module=/path/to/nginx-rtmp-module/hls`

 ## Configuration